Explore this course:

 You'll learn from experts who are involved in some of the most exciting landscape design work in the world today.

 Sheffield is a dynamic city and an ideal place in which to study landscape architecture.
-Its changing face has been shaped by department-led initiatives like Grey to Green and Love Square, which give students the chance to be involved with live projects and see the difference landscape architecture can make.
+Its changing face has been shaped by school-led initiatives like Grey to Green and Love Square, which give students the chance to be involved with live projects and see the difference landscape architecture can make.

 Sheffield combines the urban with awe-inspiring views of the neighbouring Peak District, making it a rich learning and research environment.